vijayanajay/stock_rule_based/docs/memory.md

 **Prevention**: Always adhere to established testing patterns within a project.
 For file-based `typer`/`click` CLIs, prefer `runner.isolated_filesystem()` to create hermetic tests that are robust and easy to understand.
 Ensure tests respect the type contracts of the functions they call.

 ---

+### Cascading Failures from Brittle Config and Flawed Test Architecture (2025-06-16)
+**Issue**: Widespread, cascading test failures across `test_cli.py`, `test_config.py`, and `test_data_manager.py`.
+The root causes were interconnected structural issues, not simple logic errors.
+**Root Cause**:
+1.  **Brittle Pydantic Model**: The `Config` model in `config.py` was not synchronized with `config.yaml` (it was missing fields like `hold_period`) and had mandatory nested fields (`EdgeScoreWeights`) without defaults.
+This made it intolerant to partial configs and difficult to instantiate in tests, causing validation errors.
+2.  **Incorrect Mocking Strategy**: `test_data_manager.py` tried to patch a deferred (in-function) import (`yfinance`) at the module level.
+This is structurally incorrect as the name doesn't exist in the module's namespace, causing `AttributeError` during test collection.
+3.  **Non-Hermetic CLI Tests**: `test_cli.py` tests were not properly isolated.
+They failed to create all necessary file dependencies (like the universe CSV) within the `isolated_filesystem`, and they attempted to make real network calls via the `DataManager`, violating the principle of hermetic testing.
+**Fix**:
+1.  **Robust Config Model**: The `Config` model was updated to include all fields from the YAML file and provided a `default_factory` for the nested `EdgeScoreWeights`.
+This makes the model resilient and easier to work with.
+The `load_config` function was also hardened to explicitly reject empty files.
+2.  **Correct Mocking**: The data manager tests were fixed to patch the `yfinance.Ticker` class directly, which is the correct pattern for mocking a dependency that is imported inside a function.
+3.  **Hermetic CLI Tests**: The CLI tests were refactored to be fully hermetic.
+The `DataManager` is now mocked to prevent network calls, and the tests create a complete, self-contained file environment (`config.yaml`, `rules.yaml`, universe file) for the CLI to run against.
+**Prevention**:
+1. Design Pydantic models to be robust by providing sensible defaults, especially for nested models, to simplify testing and instantiation.
+2. When mocking, always target the object where it is looked up.
+For deferred imports, this usually means patching the source library (e.g., `yfinance.Ticker`) rather than a local alias.
+3. Integration tests for CLI commands must be hermetic.
+Mock all external interactions (network, databases) and use filesystem fixtures to create a fully controlled environment.

+---

+### Non-Hermetic Tests Causing Prerequisite Failures (2025-06-16)
+**Issue**: Multiple CLI tests in `test_cli.py` were failing with `ValidationError` on `universe_path`, even when the test was intended to check for a different condition (e.g., a missing `rules.yaml`).
+**Root Cause**: A structural flaw in the test design.
+The tests used `runner.isolated_filesystem()` but failed to create a *hermetic* (self-contained) environment.
+They created a `config.yaml` but neglected to also create the `universe.csv` file that the config pointed to.
+This caused Pydantic's validation to fail on the missing universe file *before* the CLI could proceed to the logic the test was actually trying to validate (like checking for `rules.yaml`).
+**Fix**: Refactored all failing CLI tests to be fully hermetic.
+Each test now creates all necessary file dependencies (e.g., `config.yaml`, `rules.yaml`, and a dummy `universe.csv`) within the `isolated_filesystem` context.
+This ensures that prerequisite checks pass, allowing the test to correctly target and validate its intended behavior.
+External network calls from `DataManager` were also mocked to ensure tests are fast and reliable.
+**Prevention**: When testing components that interact with the filesystem, especially within an isolated context, ensure the test setup is hermetic.
+Create *all* file dependencies that the code under test will access during its execution path.
+This prevents unrelated, prerequisite errors from masking the true test condition and creates more robust, reliable, and easier-to-debug tests.

+---